VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/FAQ.md

 ## Resource consumption of vmanomaly
 `vmanomaly` itself is a lightweight service, resource usage is primarily dependent on [scheduling](/anomaly-detection/components/scheduler.html) (how often and on what data to fit/infer your models), [# and size of timeseries returned by your queries](/anomaly-detection/components/reader.html#vm-reader), and the complexity of the employed [models](anomaly-detection/components/models.html).
 Its resource usage is directly related to these factors, making it adaptable to various operational scales.

 > **Note**: Starting from [v1.13.0](/anomaly-detection/changelog/#v1130), there is a mode to save anomaly detection models on host filesystem after `fit` stage (instead of keeping them in-memory by default). **Resource-intensive setups** (many models, many metrics, bigger [`fit_window` arg](/anomaly-detection/components/scheduler/#periodic-scheduler-config-example)) and/or 3rd-party models that store fit data (like [ProphetModel](/anomaly-detection/components/models/index.html#prophet) or [HoltWinters](/anomaly-detection/components/models/index.html#holt-winters)) will have RAM consumption greatly reduced at a cost of slightly slower `infer` stage.
 To enable it, you need to set environment variable `VMANOMALY_MODEL_DUMPS_DIR` to desired location.
-[Helm charts](https://github.com/VictoriaMetrics/helm-charts/blob/master/charts/victoria-metrics-anomaly/README.md) are updated accordingly ([`StatefulSet`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) for persistent storage).
+[Helm charts](https://github.com/VictoriaMetrics/helm-charts/blob/master/charts/victoria-metrics-anomaly/README.md) are being updated accordingly ([`StatefulSet`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) for persistent storage starting from chart version `1.3.0`).

-Here's an example of how to do it in docker-compose with volumes:
+Here's an example of how to set it up in docker-compose using volumes:
 ```yaml
 services:
   # ...